boomerang-io/community/README.md

 # :wave: Welcome to the Boomerang community

 Boomerang is a collection of open source, cloud-native projects for CI/CD and automation.
-You can find more [here](https://useboomerang.io)
+You can learn more [here](https://useboomerang.io)

-This is the Boomerang community, roadmap, planning, and architecture repository.
+This is the community, roadmap, planning, and architecture repository.
 Where you can find information on:

 - joining and contributing to the community
 - governance